| ||

 ||

-ResearchI do research on reinforcement learning (RL), with a focus on generalization and adaptation.
+ResearchI do research on reinforcement learning (RL), with a focus on generalization and curriculum learning (CL).
 My publications can be found on my Google Scholar page, and some are listed with details below.
-During my research internship at HRI, I developed an action advising framework, Gen2Spec, that distills knowledge from generalist meta RL agents to specialists in a continual learning setting.
+During my Ph.D. so far, I have done research internships at Bosch Center for Artificial Intelligence and Honda Research Institute.
+At Bosch, I developed CL4AD, the first integration of CL into batched autonomous driving simulators, accelerating training by 77%.
+At HRI, I developed an action advising framework, Gen2Spec, that distills knowledge from generalist agents to specialists in a continual learning setting.
 Recently, I have been focusing on the following research directions:

 This website is based on Jon Barron's source code.